Wang Mi: Siege of Luoyang (308)

-As Wang Mi's army marched towards the capital, Sima Yue sent his Marshal, Wang Bin (王斌), in order to defend the capital.
-The governor of Liangzhou, Zhang Gui, also sent his general Beigong Chun (北宮純) to reinforce the city.
-When Wang Mi finally arrived at Luoyang, the Minister Over the Masses, Wang Yan, was appointed to command the army against him.
+As Wang Mi's army marched towards the capital, Sima Yue sent his marshal, Wang Bin, to defend the capital.
+The governor of Liangzhou, Zhang Gui, also sent his general Beigong Chun to reinforce the city.
+When Wang Mi finally arrived at Luoyang on 23 June 308, the Minister Over the Masses, Wang Yan, was appointed to command the army against him.
 The defences of Luoyang succeeded in overwhelming and driving away Wang Mi.
-Wang Mi burned the city gates before retreating, but Wang Yan sent Wang Bing (王秉) to pursue him and he was defeated once more at Seven Li Gully (七里澗).
+On 26 June 308, Wang Mi burned the city gates before retreating, but Wang Yan sent Wang Bing to pursue him and he was defeated once more at Seven Li Gully.

-Service under Han Zhao
+Service under Han-Zhao

 During Liu Yuan's reign

-After failing to capture Luoyang, Wang Mi went to formally join Han Zhao.
+After failing to capture Luoyang, Wang Mi went to formally join the Han.
 Liu Yuan and Wang Mi had once befriended each other in their youths during their time in Luoyang.
-Thus, when Liu Yuan heard that Wang Mi was coming to join him, he welcomed Wang with opened arms.
-Upon meeting Liu Yuan, Wang urged him to declare himself as emperor, which Liu would eventually do later that year.
-Liu Yuan offered Wang Mi a number of posts as part of his welcome but Wang Mi declined them all.
+Thus, when Liu Yuan heard that Wang Mi was coming to join him, he welcomed Wang with open arms.
+Upon meeting Liu Yuan, Wang urged him to declare himself emperor, which Liu would do later that year.
+Liu Yuan offered Wang Mi a number of posts as part of his welcome, but Wang Mi declined them all; Liu Yuan also praised Wang Mi by comparing him to Dou Rong, Zhuge Liang and Deng Yu.

 Under Han, Wang Mi was first tasked in accompanying Liu Yao in invading Henei before joining with Shi Le to attack Linzhang in 308.
-After that, he and Shi Le besieged Ye, causing the local commander He Yu (和郁) to abandon the city.
-Emperor Huai sent Pei Xian (裴憲) to camp at Baima (白馬; near present-day Hua County, Henan) to defend against Wang Mi.
+After that, in October, he and Shi Le besieged Ye, causing the local commander He Yu to abandon the city.
+Emperor Huai sent Pei Xian to camp at Baima (near present-day Hua County, Henan) to defend against Wang Mi.

-The next year, Wang Mi was appointed to a number of important posts; Palace Attendant, Chief Controller of Qingzhou, Xuzhou, Yanzhou, Yuzhou, Jizhou, and Yangzhou and Governor of Qingzhou.
+In 309, Wang Mi was appointed to a number of important posts; Palace Attendant, Chief Controller of Qingzhou, Xuzhou, Yanzhou, Yuzhou, Jizhou, and Yangzhou and Governor of Qingzhou.
 After that, he was sent to campaign against the Inspector of Bingzhou, Liu Kun, to capture Huguan county from his territory together with Liu Cong and Shi Le.
-In order to support Liu Kun, Sima Yue sent Wang Kuang (王曠) and others to attack Wang Mi but Wang greatly routed them.
+In order to support Liu Kun, Sima Yue sent Wang Kuang and others to attack Wang Mi but Wang routed them.
 Meanwhile, Liu Cong and Shi Le defeated Liu Kun's forces and captured Huguan.

-Later that year, Wang Mi participated in Liu Yuan's campaign in Luoyang under Liu Cong.
+Afterwards, Wang Mi participated in Liu Yuan's campaign in Luoyang as a subordinate of Liu Cong.
 Although Luoyang was poorly defended, the campaign went badly for the Han forces as several of their generals were killed during the assault.
 Wang Mi advised Liu Cong to retreat as their supplies were beginning to run low, but Liu did not dare to do so without his father's permission.
 It was not until Liu Yuan recalled his forces that they could retreat, ending the siege in failure.